Meet your M8 with a Little Help From Your Friends.

 One night in February, Stephen attended an Oscar-viewing charity party.
-Stephen’s best friend Teddy, who just so happened to produce the matchmaking movie Hitch, was already making his rounds.
-Teddy had just started dating someone new, so that night, he focused his energies on finding a match for Stephen.
-As soon as Stephen got to the party, he was introduced to Linda.
+Stephen’s best friend Teddy Zee, who just happened to produce the Will Smith matchmaking movie Hitch, was already making his rounds and ran into a woman named Linda Kim who he thought would be a good fit for Stephen and arranged to introduce them.

 Linda had recently received a promotion as creative director of a marketing agency.
 She was very passionate about her profession, who was also kind, but for some reason, she just kept picking Mr. Wrong.
 For this reason, Linda felt hesitant about pursuing a new relationship without the insurance of a second opinion.

-The chemistry was undeniable.
+The chemistry was there.
 For the next few hours, Stephen and Linda laughed, talked, and enjoyed each other's company over apple martinis.